Skip to content

 WNBA commissioner Cathy Engelbert said earlier this year she envisions the league expanded to 16 teams by 2028.
 Portland became the 15th WNBA team on Wednesday.Read moreJonathan Newton / The Washington Post

-A week that began with the Eagles blowing a last-minute lead during a stunning loss to the Atlanta Falcons on Monday Night Football, got a little worse for some fans in Philadelphia.
+A week that began with the Eagles blowing a last-minute lead during a stunning loss to the Atlanta Falcons on Monday Night Football got a little worse for some fans in Philadelphia.

-On Wednesday, WNBA commissioner Cathy Engelbert officially announced that Portland, Ore., would be home to the league’s 15th and newest franchise.
+On Wednesday, WNBA commissioner Cathy Engelbert announced that Portland, Ore., would be home to the league’s 15th and newest franchise.

 “More than anything,” Engelbert said during a news conference, “this is a celebration of women’s sports and the continued growth of our league.”